How a Student Loan Affects Your Mortgage Application

 A broker with experience in arranging mortgages for students and/or those with student debts will be able to guide you towards those lenders who are most likely to consider your circumstances.

-As well as tailoring advice specifically to suit your needs, the brokers we work with have access to the whole of the mortgage market, which means that they may be able to find you a mortgage, even if you’ve been turned down elsewhere.
+In addition to tailoring advice specifically to suit your needs, the brokers we work with have access to the whole mortgage market, which means that they may be able to find you a mortgage even if you’ve been turned down elsewhere.

-They can also sometimes access lenders and rates that are not available to the general public, including mortgage providers who specifically cater for borrowers with high student debts.
+They can also sometimes access lenders and rates not available to the general public, including mortgage providers who specifically cater to borrowers with high student debts.

 We're so confident in our service, we guarantee it.